 - SBR Web Services Implementation Guide (WIG)

-To begin the build phase of the journey, you may need to refer again to the resources listed in the Design phase, as well as refer to the information provided in the following documents:
+To begin the build phase, you may need to refer again to the resources listed in the Design phase, as well as:

 - MIG documents for a specific reporting obligation

-- the conformance suite for the corresponding reporting obligation, and
+- the conformance suite for the corresponding reporting obligation

 - enable your product to use the SBR Taxonomy

-- undertake compliance testing of your product, in accordance with the SBR compliance regime, and
+- undertake compliance testing of your product in accordance with the SBR compliance regime

 - execute the test cases in the conformance suite.